 - If you still have a lot of pain, go back to the hospital ER for another X-ray or see an orthopedic surgeon.

-- An X-ray taken a day or two after an accident will usually show a fracture that wasn’t seen on the first X-ray.
+- X-rays taken a day or two after an accident often show a fracture that wasn’t seen on the first X-ray.